 If you’re looking to do this journey yourself, feel free to skip forward to the bottom of the page to read a guide on how we crossed, and some important information to know.

 Our trip across the world doesn’t exactly follow a clear schedule: we have a list of places we want to travel to, but otherwise we are kind of winging it.
-Two places we knew we had to visit, however, are Iran and Israel.
-As these countries are both in the Middle East, we thought it would make sense for us to hit them both in succession and then make our way into Europe.
+Two places we have wanted to visit, however, are Iran and Israel.
+As these are both within the Middle East, we thought it would make the most sense for us to hit them both in succession and then make our way into Europe.
 Unfortunately for us, these two countries are mortal enemies, and consequently don’t fly to each other.
 This means we need a buffer country.

 The medieval city of Tbilisi in Georgia seemed like the perfect buffer, partially due to the praise given to it by our friends who had recently travelled there, but mostly due to the fact it was the cheapest flight.
 Sadly, as we all know, flights don’t stay cheap forever and after booking our flights to Iran but BEFORE booking our flights to Georgia, the cost of the flight nearly tripled.
 We now had to find a new way out of Iran.

 Fortunately for us, Armenia is an easily accessible country that is visa free for Australians and can be affordably reached overland from Iran, and can then reach Tbilisi via train!
 Unfortunately for us, it is not as simple as it seems.

 After a little research, we’d learnt that there is a bus that can take you from Tehran, the capital city of Iran, to the Armenian capital city Yerevan… in 22 HOURS.
 That’s right, you are in a bus for 22 hours.
 This sadly was not a viable option with Jemma’s motion sickness so we instead opted to forge our own path.